krakend/krakend-documentation/v1.3/endpoints/_index.md

 old_version: true
 date: 2020-02-26
 linktitle:  Creating endpoints
-title: Endpoint Configuration in KrakenD API Gateway
+title: Endpoint Configuration
 description: Learn how to configure and manage endpoints effectively in KrakenD API Gateway, enabling seamless integration and orchestration of microservices.
 weight: -10
 menu:
   community_v1.3:
     parent: "040 Endpoint Configuration"
 ---
 KrakenD endpoints are the essential part of KrakenD as they are what your end users consume.

 See [Understanding the configuration file](/docs/v1.3/configuration/structure/) if you haven't read it yet.